 - 1. Students are responsible for monitoring their rate of attendance and keeping track of their number of absences from each course. - 2.
 Students must carefully review the reasons for excused absences listed in this policy. - 3.
-Students are responsible for bringing all documentation for excused absences to the Attendance Office.
+Students are responsible for bringing all documentation for excused absences to the Main Office.
 State law mandates that all absences will be considered unexcused unless proper documentation is provided within 3 days. - 4.
 Students must arrive to each class promptly.
-Any unexcused tardy to class after 10 minutes is equivalent to 1 period unexcused absence. - 5.
+Any unexcused tardy to class after 10 minutes is equivalent to 1 period-unexcused absence. - 5.
 Students (including those 18 years and older) are NOT permitted to sign themselves out of school without parental or administrative permission that must be registered with the attendance secretary.
-Early release minutes and tardy minutes are also tabulated into absentee minutes and applies to the student attendance record. - 6.
-Students cannot participate in extracurricular activities if they do not attend a minimum of 4 periods in the school day that the extracurricular activity occurs.